luabind/luabind/doc/build-options.rst

     set to ``"51"`` or ``"52"`` to use the respective Lua versions.
 If left empty, Lua52 will be tried first before falling back to Lua51.

-``BUILD_SHARED_LIBS``
-    Build luabind as a shared/dynamic library (.so or DLL).
-If enabling this, you should link Lua dynamically to both Luabind and your application.
-If you encounter double-free errors or other memory corruption, this might be the problem.

 ``CMAKE_BUILD_TYPE``
+   String option.
 See the corresponding entry in the CMake manual.